Definition of doublette

-A paired-board is when a table is paired.
-For example, if a board is 2-5-6-7 and the river brings in a 2, we will say there is a paired-board because the board is "paired" (there is a pair on the board).
-The reason for taking the paired-boards into account is that on a board with a paired-board, there is now a possibility of a full hand.
-Just as you have to be wary of a third spade on the river when you have a straight (your opponent might have the flush), you have to be wary of a paired-board when you have a flush. (our opponent could have a full hand).
+A doublet is when a board is paired.
+For example, if a board is 2-5-6-7 and the river brings a 2, we would say that there is a doublet since the board "pairs" (there is a pair on the board).
+The reason for counting pairs is that on a board with a pair, there is now a possibility of a full hand.
+Just as you have to watch out for a third spade on the river when you have a straight (your opponent could have a flush), you have to watch out for a doubleton when you have a flush. (our opponent could have a full hand).

-A paired-board changes the dynamics of a table, but at Omaha, much more than at Hold'em.
-Hands full on Omaha will be at least twice as frequent as on Hold'em.
-Some paired-boards are more to watch than others.
-For example, if we go back to our table presented above, on Hold'em, our opponent will rarely have a square of 2 and probably a full hand with only 88 and 99.
+A double up changes the dynamics of a table, but in Omaha, much more than in Hold'em.
+Full hands in Omaha will be at least twice as common as in Hold'em.
+Some pairings are more important to watch than others.
+For example, if we go back to our chart above, in Hold'em, our opponent will rarely have a 2-of-a-kind and probably a full hand with only 88 and 99.
 Few players play 42 or 92.
-On the other hand, on an A-K-J-Q-A board, the ace will be a more worrisome paired-board if you have a flush or straight since AK, AQ and AJ are hands that your opponent is more likely to have than a 4-2 as the highest.
+On the other hand, on an A-K-J-Q-A board, the ace will be a more worrisome double up if you have a flush or straight since AK, AQ and AJ are hands that your opponent is more likely to have than a 4-2 as above.